golang/website/_content/blog/goroutine-leak-profiles.md

 	// All items have been sent.
 It is now safe to close. close(ch)
 ```
-While `workers > 0` can be assumed to be an invariant in a realistic production system,
+While `workers > 0` can be assumed to hold in realistic production systems,
 goroutine leak profiles can nevertheless be used to implicitly monitor for off-chance
 violations without conservative `workers <= 0` checks.